rust-lang/rfcs/text/3127-trim-path.md

 information.

 With `trim-path` option disabled, the embedding of path to the source files of the standard and core library will depend on if `rust-src` component is present.
 If it is, then the real path pointing to a copy of the source files on your file system will be embedded; if it isn't, then they will show up as `/rustc/[rustc version]/library/...` (just like when `trim-path` is enabled).
-Path to all other source files will not be affected.
+Paths to all other source files will not be affected.

 Note that this will not affect any hard-coded paths in the source code.